If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 3. Microbial Pesticides, Botanical Pesticides and Biopesticides

 Botanical insecticides e.g. Rotenone, Sabadilla, Pyrethrum, Chrysanthemum, Neem, and Ryania, are rapidly broken down and have rapid action.
 Additionally, they have low toxicity to plants and mammals.
 They, unfortunately, require precise timing and frequent application.
-Natural homemade fungicides are great for control of black spots on roses, mildew, rusts, and blight on tomatoes.
+Natural homemade fungicides are great for control of black spots on roses, mildew, rust, and blight on tomatoes.

-Microbial insecticides such as bacillus thuringensis and M-One that are selective with limited toxicity to only the targeted pests.
+Microbial insecticides such as bacillus thuringensis and M-One are selective with limited toxicity to only the targeted pests.
 They are non-toxic to humans and wildlife.
-These microbial insecticides can establish control of pests and keep working for long when you use them.
+These microbial insecticides can establish control of pests and keep working for a long time when you use them.
 They are also called biopesticides.
 Corn gluten, black pepper, and garlic compounds are great for use as biopesticides.
-Genetically modified plants are also considered biopesticides if they have had genes for the production of pest control compounds incorporated in their genetic material (DNA).
+Genetically modified plants are also considered biopesticides if they have genes for the production of pest control compounds incorporated in their genetic material (DNA).

 Use these natural pest control substances in rotation, at low dosages or concentrations, applying them at night, and only when necessary.
-This limits the exposure of beneficial insects such as bees and other pollinators to the substances, and also limits the effects that the beneficial organisms suffer in case they are exposed to the substances.
+This limits the exposure of beneficial insects such as bees and other pollinators to the substances and also limits the effects that the beneficial organisms suffer in case they are exposed to the substances.

 4. Mechanical Pest Control Methods

 Traps such as Tanglefoot and sticky white or yellow boards.
 They leave no residues in the environment and are not toxic to wildlife, mammals or humans.
 Traps can, however, trap both beneficial insects and the pests.
 They also have widely varying effectiveness depending on maintenance, cleanliness and location.